Noncoplanar and chiral spin states on the way towards N\'eel ordering in fullerene Heisenberg models: Introduction

 For two-dimensional spin-$1/2$ systems, however, and especially to study ordering in frustrated magnets, one has to rely on numerical studies that are almost always performed on finite patches of the lattice.
 Spontaneous symmetry breaking never occurs in these finite systems.
 Nevertheless, ordering tendencies in the thermodynamic limit are already indicated by sharp Bragg peaks (with intensity proportional to system size) in the static correlation functions, as well as incipient Anderson towers of states in the spectrum, at energies well below those of quasiparticle excitations.
 Even beyond conventional ordering, the symmetry-resolved low-energy spectrum is an invaluable diagnostic of phases of matter, both computationally~\cite{Wietek2017TOS,wietek2017chiral,Wietek2020KagomeVBS,wietek2023triangular,Nomura2021Dirac-TypeSpectroscopy} and experimentally~\cite{Wulferding2020}.

-An interesting alternative to the paradigm above is considering strongly correlated systems on highly symmetric molecular geometries, which also exhibit a wide range of unusual quantum magnetic properties, such as magnetization jumps and plateaus or the proliferation of lowest singlet (rather than magnetic) excitations~\cite{Schnack2010,Rousochatzakis2008,Furrer2013}.
+An interesting alternative to the paradigm above is considering strongly correlated systems on highly symmetric molecular geometries, which also exhibit a wide range of unusual quantum magnetic properties, such as magnetization jumps and plateaus, or the proliferation of lowest singlet (rather than magnetic) excitations~\cite{Schnack2010,Rousochatzakis2008,Furrer2013}.
 A case in point are fullerene structures~\cite{review_fullerene}, made up of pentagonal and hexagonal faces: while there is no limit on the number of hexagons, Euler's formula implies that they all have 12 pentagonal faces.
 This allows interpolating from the limit of extreme frustration (C$_{20}$, a dodecahedron with pentagonal faces only) to large molecules that resemble the bipartite honeycomb lattice with a vanishing fraction of frustrated defects.

-As a starting point to understand strong-correlation effects in carbon fullerenes, exact-diagonalisation (ED) and quantum-Monte-Carlo studies were performed on the C$_{20}$ Hubbard model~\cite{Lin2007b}.
+As a starting point to understanding strong-correlation effects in carbon fullerenes, exact-diagonalisation (ED) and quantum-Monte-Carlo studies were performed on the C$_{20}$ Hubbard model~\cite{Lin2007b}.
 These found that the spin-triplet ground state of the weakly-interacting Hückel limit switches to a nondegenerate singlet as interactions are made stronger, consistent with the Heisenberg model on the same geometry~\cite{Konstantinidis2005}.
-The lowest-lying excitations of the latter are also singlets, including one belonging to a five-dimensional irreducible representation (irrep) of the icosahedral point group: the absence of low-energy triplets is incompatible with incipient magnetic ordering, as one would expect for such a highly frustrated molecule.
-While ED results have been obtained for the Heisenberg model on fullerene allotropes up to C$_{32}$~\cite{Konstantinidis2009,Modine1996}, their high degree of frustration and varying degrees of symmetry obstructs the emergence of any systematic trend.
+This shows that the Heisenberg limit provides useful information about the physically more relevant~\cite{Chakravarty1991C60Hubbard,Coffey1992,Scalettar1993} intermediate-$U$ Hubbard model, which would pose considerably greater computational challenge.
+The lowest-lying excitations of the C$_{20}$ Heisenberg model are also singlets, including one belonging to a five-dimensional irreducible representation (irrep) of the icosahedral point group: the absence of low-energy triplets is incompatible with incipient magnetic ordering, as one would expect for such a highly frustrated molecule.
+While ED results have been obtained for the Heisenberg model on fullerene allotropes up to C$_{36}$~\cite{Konstantinidis2009,Modine1996,Konstantinidis2018LargerED}, their high degree of frustration and varying degrees of symmetry obstructs the emergence of any systematic trend.